-South End Engaged is an initiative spearheaded by the United Way of Greater New Bedford which aims to convene a cross-sector group of stakeholders to develop projects that will benefit the South End of New Bedford.
+South End Engaged is a collective impact initiative convened and funded by United Way of Greater New Bedford which brings together a cross-sector group of stakeholders to develop projects that will benefit the South End of New Bedford.
 The initiative, which is comprised of over forty organizations, including non-profits, city departments, businesses, and residents, is guided by the vision statement that “all residents of the South End of New Bedford are safe, healthy, and have the knowledge and skills to thrive.”

 South End Engaged Team

-BankFive; Bristol Community College; City of New Bedford Parks, Recreation & Beaches Department; Coastline Elderly Services, Inc.; Community Boating Center, Inc.; Independent Consultant; Dennison Memorial Community Center; District Representative for Congressman William Keating at U.S. House of Representative; E for All; Greater New Bedford Workforce Investment Board; Greater New Bedford Youth Alliance; Grow Education, Marion Institute; Housing Solutions Southeastern Massachusetts; Immigrants’ Assistance Center; Inter-Church Council of Greater New Bedford; Leadership SouthCoast; Mass in Motion; Mayor’s Office, City of New Bedford; NeighborWorks Southeastern Massachusetts; New Bedford Area Chamber of Commerce; New Bedford City Council; New Bedford Department Planning, Housing, and Community Development; New Bedford Economic Development Council; New Bedford Housing Authority; New Bedford Police Department; New Bedford Public Schools; New Bedford Residents; NorthStar Learning Centers; People Acting in Community Endeavors; PACE YouthBuild; Public Policy Center, University of Massachusetts Dartmouth; Old Bedford Village; South End Business Association; SouthCoast Health; Step 4 Success; Sylvia Group; The Resource, Inc.; The Women’s Fund of Southeastern Massachusetts; The Women’s Center; United New Bedford; YMCA SouthCoast; Youth Opportunities Unlimited; and YWCA Southeastern Massachusetts
+South End Residents; BankFive; Bristol Community College; City of New Bedford Parks, Recreation & Beaches Department; Coastline Elderly Services, Inc.; Dennison Memorial Community Center; District Representative for Congressman William Keating at U.S. House of Representative; E for All; Greater New Bedford Workforce Investment Board; Grow Education, Marion Institute; Housing Solutions Southeastern Massachusetts; Immigrants’ Assistance Center; Leadership SouthCoast; Mass in Motion; Mayor’s Office, City of New Bedford; New Bedford Area Chamber of Commerce; New Bedford City Council; New Bedford Department Planning, Housing, and Community Development; New Bedford Economic Development Council; New Bedford Housing Authority; New Bedford Police Department; New Bedford Public Schools; NorthStar Learning Centers; People Acting in Community Endeavors; PACE YouthBuild; Public Policy Center, University of Massachusetts Dartmouth; Old Bedford Village; South End Business Association; SouthCoast Health; The Resource, Inc.; The Women’s Center; YMCA SouthCoast; Youth Opportunities Unlimited; and YWCA Southeastern Massachusetts.